-- Sections – these are the largest “container”.
-A section groups columns and widgets and lets you, say, apply a background to everything inside.
+- Sections – These are at the top of the element hierarchy.
+A section groups columns and widgets and lets you customize everything inside.

 - Columns – Columns are the second level in the hierarchy.
 They fit inside sections and divide your design vertically

 - Widgets – Widgets are the third level of the hierarchy.
 These make up the actual content of your site.
-Widgets can be text, images, a pricing table…you name it.
+Widgets can be text, images, a pricing table or anything you like.

-In the free version, Elementor lets you build your designs with 28 widgets.
-And with Elementor Pro, you get access to 30 new widgets, giving you 58 total widgets.
+In the free version of Elementor, you can build your designs with 28 widgets.
+With Elementor Pro, you get access to over 50 premium widgets to add even more freedom to your design.

 Elementor also lets you add additional widgets via third-party plugins.
-For example, the Ultimate Addons For Elementor plugin adds 23+ new widgets that you can use in your designs.
+For example, the Ultimate Addons For Elementor plugin adds over 50 new widgets that you can use in your designs.

 Beaver Builder Modules

-Beaver Builder operates using a similar approach, though with different terminology:
+Beaver Builder operates using a similar approach, though is uses different terminology:

 - Rows – Rows are the top in the hierarchy, the equivalent of Sections in Elementor.
-You can use them to apply cohesive spacing/backgrounds to the content inside.
+You can use rows to apply cohesive spacing and backgrounds to the content inside.

-- Columns – columns go inside rows and help you divide your page vertically.
+- Columns – Columns fit inside rows and help you divide your page vertically.

-- Modules – these are the actual content of your site.
+- Modules – These are the actual content of your site.
 The equivalent of Widgets in Elementor.
 They will contain your text, images, buttons and anything else you care to use.

 In the free version, Beaver Builder gives you 6 modules.
-But with the premium version, you get access to 30 modules.
+But with the premium version, you get access to a total of 50 modules.

 Elementor vs Beaver Builder: Styling Options

-Once you have your modules and sections, you’ll want to style everything to make it look just right.
+Once you have your modules and sections in place, you’ll want to style everything to make it look just right.

 That’s where a page builder’s styling options come in…

 But don’t fall into the trap that you have to use your page builder to style everything.
-For basic stuff like colors and typography, it’s often easier to use your theme to set up global styles.
+For the basics like colors and typography, it’s often easier to use your theme to set up global styles.

 Then, you only need to edit styles with your page builder if you want to create content that breaks from your global styles.